On October 10th, 2017, I started a Daily Inspire Challenge, and now decide to officially write a post about it.

 Every day I wake up, I am looking for something:

-To inspire me never forget to be happy
+To inspire me never forget to be grateful and happy

-To inspire me living fully in the most time of the day, every day.
+To inspire me to live fully in the most time of the day, every day.

-And to inspire you together to pay attention to your own life and get inspired together.
+And to inspire you together, start pay attention to your life and get inspired

 If you’d like to do a little Inspire Challenge, let’s get inspired together!
 Always welcome to @me or link me.